Excel VBA CLng Function

 For the variable “LongNumber,” I have assigned the number “25645890003,” which is over the limit of the “Long” data type.
 When we run the above code, it will encounter an “Overflow” error.

 So, when converting any other data type to Long data type, we need to keep in mind all the above things.

 - CLNG stands for convert to long.

 - This function converts the other data type to a long data type.

-- You need to know the limit of the long data type to prevent overflow error.
+- You need to know the limit of the extended data type to prevent overflow error.

 This has been a guide to VBA CLng.
-Here we discussed how to convert variables to long datatype using examples and downloadable excel sheet.
+Here we discussed how to convert variables to long datatype using examples of VBA CLng function and downloadable excel template.
 You can learn more about VBA from the following articles –